Travelogue: Rediscovering the Beauty of Bacolod after 41 Years

 The Ruins: A Monument to Undying Love and War’s Tragedy

 Most know The Ruins in Talisay as the “Taj Mahal of Negros,” but few are aware of the heartbreak behind it.
 Built in the early 1900s by Don Mariano Ledesma Lacson in memory of his wife Maria Braga, the mansion was a lavish tribute to a great love.
 However, during World War II, Filipino guerrillas set it ablaze to prevent Japanese forces from using it as a headquarters.
 The skeletal beauty that remains is not just romantic—it’s a haunting reminder of war’s reach into even the most intimate spaces.
+Directions.

 Balay Negrense: Beyond Sugar Barons and Social Balls